 Wild Seed Project works to increase the use of native plants in all landscape settings in order to conserve biodiversity, encourage plant adaptation in the face of climate change, safeguard wildlife habitat, and create pollination and migration corridors for insects and birds.

-A nonprofit organization, Wild Seed Project ethically collects seeds of wild and uncultivated forms of native plants and educates the public on propagation techniques to engage citizens in promoting native plant populations.
+A 501(c)(3) non-profit organization founded in 2014, Wild Seed Project ethically collects and sells seeds of wild and uncultivated forms of native plants and educates the public through our interactive website, engaging events, and annual magazine, Wild Seed.
+We share information and bring people together around native plant conservation and horticulture to engage citizens in promoting native plant populations and restoring biodiversity.